 Addresses the role of religious issues in the literary life of mid-17th century England.
 Attention to devotional poetry and spiritual autobiography in light of debates about prayer, meditation and church practice; literary reworkings of Scripture; debates about women's preaching and religious autonomy; and literary and historical documents envisioning the implementation of God's kingdom on earth.
 Texts will range from self-defenses and personal narratives to lyrics, plays and epics.
 Authors will include English and colonial American writers (pre-1660).
 (Writing-intensive.)
 Prerequisite, one 200-level course in literature.
 Maximum enrollment, 20.
 Thickstun.

-Study of tragedies and comedies from the time of Shakespeare through the end of the 18th century, with special attention to changes in the representation of masculinity and femininity before and after 1660, when women first became participants in the professional theater as actors and playwrights.
-Plays include Shakespeare's Antony and Cleopatra (c.
-1606), Dryden's version of the same story in All for Love (1677), and works by such writers as Ben Jonson, Thomas Middleton, John Webster, Aphra Behn, William Congreve, and Hannah Cowley (pre 1660).
+Study of tragedies and comedies from the time of Shakespeare through the end of the 18th century, with special attention to changes in the representation of masculinity and femininity before and after 1660, when women first became participants in London’s professional theater as actors and playwrights.
+Plays include Shakespeare’s Antony and Cleopatra (c.
+1606) and Dryden’s version of the same tragedy in All for Love (1677), and works by such writers as Ben Jonson, John Webster, Aphra Behn, and Hannah Cowley (pre-1660).
+(Writing-intensive.)
 (Writing-intensive.)
 Prerequisite, one 200-level course in literature.
 Maximum enrollment, 20.
 Strout.

 Seminar: Social and Sexual Relations in the Early English Novel.